 Among the most popular of those tools is Notion.
 The database automation feature it offers makes automating basic tasks a breeze.
 Notion, however, does not allow you to apply conditions - you can’t command it to do-this-if-that.
 However, the automation applies for events.

-For example, you can’t command Notion to increase the record of your savings in the budget tracker when a company pays dividends (until you use rollups).
+For example, you can’t command Notion to increase the record of your savings in the budget tracker when a company pays dividends.
 However, you can program it to categorize such cash inflows under Income the moment Dividends are logged as line items in your tracker.
 In other words, you can’t make comparisons, add conditions, or calculate while using the database automation feature.

 However, you can set some Notion automation rules to make managing databases easy.
 And that’s what we’ll cover in this guide.
 We will take the example of a habit tracker and demonstrate the process of setting up an automation rule in a Notion database.